GuildCrafts/skills/A_TRAIL.md

 ### Basic JavaScript in the Browser

+This skill group covers:

+- accessing DOM nodes
+- modifying DOM nodes
+- responding to user interactions
+- debugging with chrome developer tools

+It explicitly does NOT cover:

+- any frameworks (including jQuery)
+- AJAX / XHR requests

 #### Skills

 - [ ] can explain how and why to use the DOM Ready event